The Labo Intern program offers young adults the opportunity to live and work in Japan for ONE YEAR

 Want to contact former interns about their experience as a Labo intern?

 Click here for a list of alumni and to read some written testimonials

 - • US and Canadian Interns fly to Japan in early September and return home the following August.

 - • Applicants must be at least 18 years old at the time of application, and may not be over 25.

-• Applicants must be citizens of the USA, Canada, New Zealand or Australia.
+• Applicants must be citizens of the United States of America or Canada.

 • They should have a strong interest in Japan, in working with children, and in living with host families for one year.